 “I had blood in my urine,” says Kruger, who also was feeling the painful effects of passing scar tissue.
 “There was so much scar tissue that they couldn’t find the opening from my kidneys into my bladder.”

 Kruger’s VA doctor recommended hyperbaric oxygen therapy.
 A search of hyperbaric facilities within reach of Kruger’s home led him to Mayo Clinic Health System in Eau Claire.
-There, Kruger met with James Banich, M.D., Plastic & Reconstructive Surgery, who is a consultant in wound care and hyperbaric medicine.
-Dr. Banich says Kruger was a good match for the treatment.
+There, Kruger met with a plastic surgeon who determined Kruger was a good match for the treatment.

 Kruger thought being enclosed in the hyperbaric chamber might make him feel claustrophobic.